nonso-uj/archfolio/README.md

 ## 🚀 Overview

-**Archfolio** is a dynamic web-based platform designed to help students and design professionals create personalized portfolio websites — no coding required.
+**Archfolio** is a dynamic web-based platform designed to help students and design professionals create personalized portfolio websites, no coding required.
 With a clean dashboard, rich content editor, and mobile-optimized layouts, users can update their site in real-time and share a custom link with recruiters, collaborators, or the world.

 This is a **full-stack web application** built with [Payload CMS 3.0](https://payloadcms.com), [Next.js 15](https://nextjs.org), and Tailwind CSS.